zixipay/zixipay.github.io/rest-api.md

 ```
 POST /apiv2/transfer
 ```
-Internal transfer any of the supported cryptocurrencies
+Internal transfer any of the supported cryptocurrencies.

+This endpoint is for tranferring funds to another ZixiPay wallet holder internally.

 **Parameters:**